istio/istio.io/content/docs/examples/advanced-gateways/front-proxy/index.md

         `"""`
     {{< /text >}}

-1. Check the logs of the `istio-ingressgateway` pods.
-If the gateway is deployed in the `istio-system` namespace, the command to print the log is:
+1. If the Istio ingress gateway is deployed in the `istio-system` namespace, print the gateway's log with: the command to print the log is:

     {{< text bash >}}